Help Students Thrive with a Master of Education in Special Education Degree

 - Additional discount for veterans who serve in a civilian capacity as a First Responder (less than $625 per course)

-What Can You Do with a Master of Education in Special Education Intervention?
+What Can You Do with a Master of Education in Special Education?

-Liberty University’s master’s in education will equip you to pursue many job opportunities in the world of education.
+Liberty University’s master’s in education can help equip you to pursue many job opportunities in the world of education.
 Whether you want to advance in your current field or launch a new career altogether, we can help.
 Some of the roles you may qualify for after completing this degree include:

 - Educational consultant